-The first time the Diagnostic Tool is turned on, you must select the desired display language (English, French or Spanish) and unit of measurement (Standard or metric) as follows:
+The first time the Diagnostic Tool is turned on, you must select the desired display language (English, French or Spanish) and unit of measurement (USA or metric) as follows:

-- 1. Press the POWER/LINK \D \Oddot button to turn the Diagnostic Tool "ON." - The Select Language screen displays. - 2.
-Use the UP (a) and DOWN (b) buttons, as necessary, to highlight the desired display language. - When the desired display language is selected, press the ENTER ⊕ button to confirm your selection. - The Select Unit screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired unit of measurement. - When the desired unit of measurement is selected, press the ENTER ⊕ button to confirm your selection. - The Diagnostic Tool's Firmware Version screen displays.
+- 1. Press the POWER/LINK for button to turn the Diagnostic Tool "ON."

+- The Select Language screen displays.

+- Use the UP

+and DOWN buttons, as necessary, to highlight the desired display language. - 3.
+When the desired display language is selected, press the ENTER ⊕ button to confirm your selection. - The Select Unit screen displays.

+When the desired unit of measurement is selected, press the ENTER ⊕ button to confirm your selection.

 After the initial language and unit of measurement selections are performed, these, as well as other settings, can be changed as desired.
-Proceed to "ADJUSTMENTS AND SETTINGS" on page 124 for further instructions.
+Proceed to "ADJUSTMENTS AND SETTINGS" on page 104 for further instructions.